firogh/notes/cs/cs.md

 [2]: http://www.gigamonkeys.com/code-reading/
 [3]: https://plato.stanford.edu/entries/computer-science/

 What's the computer science?
-Have ever asked yourself?
+Have you ever asked yourself?
 It's not a science!
 Underlying our approach to this subject is our conviction that “com- puter science” is not a science and that its significance has lile to do with computers.
 The computer revolution is a revolution in the way we